Esri/i3s-spec/docs/1.7/texture.cmn.md

-# textureDefinition
+# texture

-A Texture is a set of images, with some parameters specific to the texture/uv mapping to geometries.
+A texture is a set of images, with some parameters specific to the texture/uv mapping to geometries.

 ### Related: